 - First Time: First occurrence, the date and time will be documented.

 - Second Time: The date and time will be documented, and a verbal/written reminder will be given.

 - Three or More Times: Repeated infractions may result in your child’s suspension from the program.

 Program modifications.
-If your camper is in need of special modifications, including accessible options complete the program modification form and submit before the camp starts.
+If your camper is in need of special modifications, including accessible options complete the program modification form and submit it before the camp begins.
 To ensure we have time to provide the accommodation, submit the form early.

 Code of Conduct

 To ensure a positive environment for all, participants & parents are expected to review program policies and follow the Code of Conduct.